xtdb/xtdb/docs/implementation.md

 The elements in the result map will either be literal values, like for arguments or constants, or sets of entities owning the value for a variable.
-Variables in v position will have an indirection to the owning e variable (constants will have been replaced by generated variables) to tell which entities to use to find it.
-As each variable will have an attribute (with the entity position defaulting to `:crux.db/id`), resolving the actual value for an entity in the result set is done by looking up its document and then the attribute in it.
-As an attribute might be many valued, the value is filtered against the actual key as byte arrays to find the value that we're actually looking for at this point in the join.
+Variables in `v` position will have an indirection to the owning `e` variable (constants will have been replaced by generated variables joining with a relation containing the constant value) to tell which entities to use to find it.

+As each variable will have an attribute (with the entity position defaulting to `:crux.db/id`), resolving the actual value for an entity in the result set is done by looking up its document (at the right version) and then the attribute in it.
+As an attribute might be many valued, the attribute values are filtered against the actual join key as byte arrays to find the value that we're actually looking for at this point in the join.

 Binary joins (used for AVE and AEV, see above) bind both their variables on reaching the second variable, using a placeholder result to ensure the join is still valid for the first variable.
-As mentioned above, both variables are really redirected to the same entity, but using different attributes, `:crux.db/id` for the e position, and the attribute used in the query for the v position.
+As mentioned above, both variables are really redirected to the same entity, but using different attributes, `:crux.db/id` for the `e` position, and the attribute used in the query for the `v` position.

-Once the n-ary join is setup, the layered index is simply walked as a tree.
+Once the full n-ary join for a query is setup, the layered index is simply walked as a tree.
 If the walk reaches a leaf with an intact result map, this map represents a result to the query, and the cartesian product is used to generate the resulting tuples.
-This is also true for sub queries, in which case the results are used in the constraint in different ways.
+The same is true for sub queries, in which case their results are used in the parent constraint in different ways.

 ### Rules